 Ok, you don’t need embellishments but they sure do make journaling a lot more fun!

 Things like…washi tape (I love washi tape!
 You, too?
-Check out this vintage travel washi, this Japanese travel tickets washi, and this travel journal/planner washi), stickers (like these vintage travel stickers) or cute paperclips (like these multicolored clips), a small pair of scissors, a travel watercolor set, etc.
+Check out this vintage travel washi, this Japanese travel tickets washi, and this travel journal/planner washi), stickers (like these vintage travel stickers) or cute paperclips (like these multicolored clips).
+I sometimes also bring a small pair of scissors or my travel watercolor set.

 #4: Choose Your Carrying Case